isontheline/pro.webssh.net/documentation/src/docs/documentation/help/networking/vpn-over-ssh.md

     * VNC / RDP
     * And all other apps you want to use with the forwarded port

-??? question "How to enable[^1] VPN-Over-SSH when I already need a VPN connection?"
+??? question "How to enable VPN-Over-SSH when I already need a VPN connection?"
     This is another drawback of VPN-Over-SSH.
 You can't use it if you already have a VPN connection enabled.
 Sorry.

 ??? question "Why WebSSH is requesting to add a VPN configuration to my device?"
     Because VPN-Over-SSH is a VPN connection :) It's a way to use your own server as a VPN server.

     WebSSH will never forward your data to any external foreign server.
 Your data will never leave your iDevice except to your own SSH server!

-[^1]: VPN-Over-SSH is NOT available on eWebSSH and WebSSH::o versions.